 We strongly recommend you make your project open source (hardware and software).
 Combining open source with crowdfunding has many advantages.
 The benefits include:

-Quality benefits: all those volunteers represent a lot of brain power focused on the project and thinking about how to make it better, faster, more reliable, more useful, and more powerful.
+Quality benefits: your open source community represents a lot of brain power focused on the project and thinking about how to make it better, faster, more reliable, more useful, and more powerful.

 Flexibility benefits: open source tends to not get locked into a given platform or vendor, which can be a major consideration for your users.
 Creators benefit because open source can be ported, branched, and revised for other platforms or standards by anyone with access to it.
 It’s also easier and faster to put out patches and prototypes can be iterated more rapidly.